sgall17a/encodermenu/README.md

 import uasyncio as aysncio
 from encodermenu import make_task, stop

-# Define this in the body of the program (or locally in the action function if you want)
+# Define this function in the body of the program or (better) locally in an imported action module.
+# This is the function that actually does the work.

-async def loopy_function():
+async def worker_loopy_function(): #This makes it a co-routine
     do_something()
-    await asyncio.sleep(0)
+    await asyncio.sleep(0)  #This makes it play nicely with others (including our menu)

 #In our action function
 def my_action_function():
-  stop() # stop any previously running tasks make_task(loopy_function) # this will make a task and run it
+  stop() # stop any previously running tasks make_task(worker_loopy_function) # this will make a task and run it
-  #note there are no brackets on our loopy_function
+  #note there are no brackets on our worker_loopy_function

 ```